oVirt/ovirt-site/source/documentation/vmm-guide/chap-Administrative_Tasks.html.md

 ### Manually Migrating Virtual Machines

 A running virtual machine can be live migrated to any host within its designated host cluster.
 Live migration of virtual machines does not cause any service interruption.
 Migrating virtual machines to a different host is especially useful if the load on a particular host is too high.
-For live migration prerequisites, see the Live migration prerequisites section.
+For live migration prerequisites, see the "Live migration prerequisites" section.

     **Note:** When you place a host into maintenance mode, the virtual machines running on that host are automatically migrated to other hosts in the same cluster.
 You do not need to manually migrate these virtual machines.

     **Note:** Live migrating virtual machines between different clusters is generally not recommended.

 **Manually Migrating Virtual Machines**

-1. Click the **Virtual Machines** tab and select a running virtual machine.
+1. Click **Compute** &rarr; **Virtual Machines** and select a running virtual machine.

 2. Click **Migrate**.